justincasher/justincasher.github.io/machine learning/Catan RL/Catan_RL.md

 &emsp; One previous implementation of MCTS is by the researchers at Google Deepmind when developing AlphaGo [[2]](#7-references).
 Their method was based on treating the game of go like a search tree, where they would store the action value (i.e., how strong the move is), visit count, and prior probability for each move (e.g., "leaf").
 This allowed the model to visit infrequently made moves with higher probability, followed by a playout in order to collect a sample action value.
 However, since in Catan the board is randomly chosen, the idea of designing a search tree relative to board position seemed ineffective.
 The sample space is patently too large.
 One could try to program a MCTS algorithm which takes into account how often each individual move occurs, regardless of the board position, but I decided upon something simpler.

 &emsp; I constructed a more naive version of MCTS: I gave each move a 1/1000 chance of being chosen randomly, and if a move was in fact selected, then the rest of the game was played out without a random move.
+Note that I deleted previous predictions before this move, as they were no longer relevent to the current game; it may be better to keep them and simply forget the turn in which the random move was made.
 I decided upon this probability as it provided an approximate 30% chance that a setup move would be picked, i.e., one of the initial settlements or roads; it also yields a good distribution of middle to late game random moves, in practice.

-&emsp; One downside to my MCTS algorithm is that it causes random spikes in error when training.
+&emsp; A downside to my MCTS algorithm is that it causes random spikes in error when training.
 This is because when the network enters an explored region of the sample space, its final prediction can be drastically wrong.
 Furthermore, there are less sample points to average over before computing the error, exacerbating this problem.
 To combat this issue, I exploited a variety methods that I explain in further detail later: decreasing the learning rate, increasing the number of samples before computing the loss, using a Huber loss, and gradient clipping.

 ##### 4.3 Criterion and gradient clipping

-&emsp;
+&emsp; I employed a smooth L1 loss, also known as a Huber loss, when training the CatanNetwork.
+For each sample point, this loss function is quadratic when the loss is between 0 and 1 while being linear when the loss is greater than 1.
+The main purpose of employing this loss is to prevent a highly innacurate final prediction from overtly affecting the network, meaning if the player places 1st but the network mistakenly outputs 6th, then the loss will only be 4.5 instead of 12.5.

+&emsp; Likewise, I exploited gradient clipping to prevent any drastically wrong predictions from hurting the model.
+This scales down the gradients to be at most $ L^2 $ norm 0.1, which I chose after examining how different gradient norms affected training.
+Due to the MCTS algorithm, the network would occasionally experience a very large loss—e.g., 40x the usual loss—and a consequently increased gradient.
+Without gradient clipping, this would effectively untrain the model, causing all progress to be lost.

+&emsp; One seemingly contradictory thing that I experienced when training was that a higher loss often meant the network played better.
+This is because the largest contributor to the loss, due to the TD method and exagerateed by the MCST algorithm, is the difference between the final prediction and the actual game score.
+Thus, the fewer number of turns means the more this final prediction matters, causing the loss to go up when the network was playing better.
+I did not actually see this negatively affect training, however.
+I could have modified the loss function by normalizing it with respect to game length, and this is something I am considering testing in the future.

 ##### 4.4 AdamW